MERNCraft/SplitSpans/docs/md/99-Intro.md

  A subtitle might say: "It's going to be good!" but the speaker might make a sound like "Sgonnbegooh!"
 It can take a learner a little time to get used to the shortcuts native speakers make, that other native speakers can easily understand.

- So, before making my "Learn a language through YouTube", I had to make myself a tool that would allow me to:
+ So, before releasing my "Learn a language through YouTube" app, I had to make myself a tool that would allow me to:

 * Paste a YouTube URL
 * Automatically download the transcript